-8 U.S. Department of Transportation.
+&lt;sup>8 U.S. Department of Transportation.
 2014.
 Guidance on Treatment of the Economic Value of a Statistical Life (VSL) in Departmental Analyses - 2014 Adjustment.
 Memorandum to Secretarial Officers and Modal Administrators from P. Rogoff, Acting Under Secretary for Policy, and K. Thomson, General Counsel.

-VSL estimates.
+Over the past several years, EPA has developed a series of proposals to update its values for consideration by its expert advisory panels, and is now in the process of revising its VSL estimates.
 At the same time, the research literature has continued to evolve, and others have built on the advice EPA has received to propose values that may be appropriate for application to air pollution-related mortality risk reductions.
 Below, we discuss the results of these reviews as well as our supplemental literature search.